Zurcher Kantonalbank Zurich Cantonalbank Acquires 81,135 Shares of NiSource Inc. (NYSE:NI)

-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in shares of NiSource Inc. (NYSE:NI – Free Report) by 29.4% in the third quarter, Holdings Channel.com reports.
-The fund owned 356,762 shares of the utilities provider’s stock after purchasing an additional 81,135 shares during the quarter.
-Zurcher Kantonalbank Zurich Cantonalbank’s holdings in NiSource were worth $8,805,000 at the end of the most recent reporting period.
+Zurcher Kantonalbank Zurich Cantonalbank raised its position in NiSource Inc. (NYSE:NI – Free Report) by 29.4% in the 3rd quarter, Holdings Channel reports.
+The firm owned 356,762 shares of the utilities provider’s stock after buying an additional 81,135 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank’s holdings in NiSource were worth $8,805,000 at the end of the most recent quarter.

-A number of brokerages have weighed in on NI.
-StockNews.com raised shares of NiSource from a “sell” rating to a “hold” rating in a research note on Friday, December 29th.
-Guggenheim dropped their price target on shares of NiSource from $30.00 to $27.00 in a research note on Monday, October 9th.
-Finally, LADENBURG THALM/SH SH assumed coverage on shares of NiSource in a research note on Friday, October 6th.
-They set a “buy” rating and a $25.00 price target for the company.
+Several equities research analysts have recently issued reports on the stock.
+StockNews.com raised shares of NiSource from a “sell” rating to a “hold” rating in a research report on Friday, December 29th.
+LADENBURG THALM/SH SH initiated coverage on shares of NiSource in a report on Friday, October 6th.
+They set a “buy” rating and a $25.00 target price for the company.
+Finally, Guggenheim cut their price target on shares of NiSource from $30.00 to $27.00 in a research note on Monday, October 9th.

 NiSource Profile